ulrikpedersen/automatic-carnival/BUILD.md

 Developers platforms
 --------------------

 We all have our favorite brand of laptop, desktop, server and distro...
-Embrace the diversity!
+Embrace the diversity - it forces us to think outside of our own particular box!

 In random order: